Amber Leibrock: Invicta FC

-Amber Leibrock began her pro debut by viciously knocking out highly touted Marina Shafir.
+Leibrock began her pro debut by viciously knocking out highly touted Marina Shafir.
 Leibrock's next opponent was Megan Anderson who she lost to at Invicta FC 15: Cyborg vs. Ibragimova, before bouncing back with a win against Amy Coleman at Invicta FC 19: Maia vs. Modafferi.

 Bellator MMA

 Leibrock made her promotional debut against Janay Harding at Bellator 199 on May 12, 2018.
 She won the bout via unanimous decision.

 Leibrock faced Arlene Blencowe on September 29, 2018, at Bellator at Bellator 206.
 She lost the fight via technical knockout in the third round.

 Leibrock faced Amanda Bell on February 15, 2019, at Bellator 215, losing via TKO stoppage in the first round.

-Leibrock faced Jessica Borga on September 7, 2019 at Bellator 226, losing via first round armbar submission.
+Leibrock faced Jessica Borga on September 7, 2019, at Bellator 226, losing via first round armbar submission.

 Professional Fighters League

-After winning all three of her bouts after her Bellator release, culminating will a first round rear-naked choke at Invicta FC 48, Leibrock signed with PFL and is set to start off the 2023 season against Martina Jindrová on April 7, 2023 at PFL 2.
+After winning all three of her bouts after her Bellator release, culminating will a first round rear-naked choke at Invicta FC 48, Leibrock signed with PFL, starting off the 2023 season against Martina Jindrová on April 7, 2023, at PFL 2.
+Leibrock won the fight via knockout in the first round after landing a head kick and finishing Martina with ground and pound.

+Leibrock faced Larissa Pacheco on June 16, 2023, at PFL 5.
+She lost the fight via TKO in the first round.

+In the semi-finals, Leibrock faced Marina Mokhnatkina on August 18, 2023, at PFL 8.
+She lost the fight via an armbar submission in the first round.

+Personal life

+On September 16, 2023, Leibrock announced on her Instagram post that she had converted to Islam.
+She reportedly was contemplating at converting to the faith, after her fight with Larissa Pacheco.
+According to a report, Leibrock took her Shahada (declaration of faith) at Muslim Community Center, East Bay, California, United States.